 So what does the average job hunting route entail?

 While we are inching every closer to employment there are still many hoops left to jump through.
-Part two of this article looks at the remaining steps as well as touch on the question….what happens if you fail at the last hurdle after spending all those months applying?
+Part two of this article which will be posted on Friday and will look at the remaining steps as well as touch on the question….what happens if you fail at the last hurdle after spending all those months applying?
 Never a pretty sight.